Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

 {\textit{SU(N) fermionic matter-wave currents} --} Consider $N_{p}$ strongly interacting $N$-component fermions of mass $m$ residing on a mesoscopic one-dimensional ring-shaped optical lattice composed of $N_{s}$ sites threaded by an effective magnetic flux $\phi$.
 The ring contains an impurity in the form of a localized potential barrier, breaking the discrete translational invariance.
 Such a scenario can be modeled through the multi-component Fermi-Hubbard Hamiltonian~\cite{cazalilla2014ultracold,capponi2016phases}

 where $c_{j,\alpha}^{\dagger}$ ($c_{j,\alpha}$) creates (destroys) a fermion with colour $\alpha$ on site $j$ and $n_{j,\alpha}=c_{j,\alpha}^{\dagger}c_{j,\alpha}$ is the local number operator.
 The parameters $t$ and $U$ correspond to the hopping and on-site interaction energies respectively.
 Unless explicitly stated, we adopt isotropic interactions $U_{\alpha\beta} = U$, turning Eq.~\eqref{eq:Ham} into the SU($N$) Hubbard model.
-In this case: (i) it is a model that well represents experimentally realizable lattices of alkaline earth-like cold atoms~\cite{scazza2014observation,cazalilla2014ultracold}; (ii) the system is, for $\lambda_{\alpha}=0$, Bethe Ansatz integrable in the continuous limit of vanishing lattice spacing as it tends to the Gaudin-Yang-Sutherland model~\cite{sutherland1968further} (see App.~\ref{sec:mapping}).
+In this case: (i) it is a model that well represents experimentally realizable lattices of alkaline earth-like cold atoms~\cite{scazza2014observation,cazalilla2014ultracold}; (ii) the system is, for $\lambda_{\alpha}=0$, Bethe Ansatz integrable in the continuous limit of vanishing lattice spacing as it tends to the Gaudin-Yang-Sutherland model~\cite{sutherland1968further,chetcuti2023probe}.
 The barrier of strength $\lambda$ is equal for all colours localized at site $j_{0}$ such that $\lambda_{j,\alpha} = \lambda\delta_{j,j_{0}}$, taken to be positive.
-All energies will be given in units of $t$.
+All energies will be given in units of $t$ and we consider an equal number of particles per component.